plurai-ai/intellagent/README.md

 cd chas
 ```

-You can use Conda, pip, or pipenv to install the dependencies.
+You can use Conda or pip to install the dependencies.

 Using pip:
 ```bash